Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-In Nov.-1942 she was in Abadan, having arrived there from Mombasa on Nov.
-18. She left again on Nov.
-20 with a cargo of 9000 fuel oil for Mombasa, via Clarence Strait for convoy, with arrival the latter on Nov.
-22, then departed on Nov.
-27 in convoy.
-On the 29th she was ordered to leave the convoy (Convoy PA 12, external link), then continued according to the Admiralty's instructions until midnight, Dec.
-2, at which time her position was approx. 12 15N 55 40E.
-At this time she altered her course, and was torpedoed, port(?) side amidships by the Japanese submarine I-29 (Izu) early in the morning of December 3-1942 in position 11 29N 55 00E.
+Early in the morning of December 3 she was torpedoed, port(?) side amidships by the Japanese submarine I-29 (Izu) in position 11 29N 55 00E.
 The entire deck to tank No. 14 on the starboard side blew up, and the upper bridge and all wires were destroyed.
 Large pieces of iron were flung high into the air and fell down on the bridge amidships.
 She was covered in oil, making it almost impossible to move around.
 No radio signal could be sent out because the radio was ruined by oil and water.
-She had a heavy list to port, so much so they were afraid she would capsize as well as break in 2, so the crew took to the lifeboats as quickly as they could.
+She had a heavy list to port, so much so that they were afraid she would capsize as well as break in 2, so the crew took to the lifeboats as quickly as they could.
 All 30 had gotten in 2 lifeboats and clear of the ship before the submarine came to the surface and Belita was shelled and set on fire by about 20 shells.

 About an hour and a half after the torpedo had struck both lifeboats left the scene, the motorboat towing the other until Dec.
 4 when they ran out of petrol, so had to start rowing.
 At that time they were close to Brothers Isles, and headed to South Brothers to find fresh water, then set course for the mainland, one of the boats landing near a village by the name of Token on Dec.
 9, the other near Alula that same afternoon.
 The locals in both places were very helpful.

-* "Nortraships flåte" says they got passage on an Arabian dhow, but as there was no wind they chose to walk for 12 hours to reach a British military station, and were picked up from there by the British minesweepers.
+* "Nortraships flåte" says they were given passage on an Arabian dhow, but as there was no wind they chose to walk for 12 hours to reach a British military station, and were picked up from there by the British minesweepers.
 Perhaps this military station was at Alula where the others had landed(?)

 The maritime hearings were held in Suez on Febr.
-2-1943 with Captain Schach (in his cabin when the ship was torpedoed), Mechanic W. Ofsbo, (on duty in the engine room), Ordinary Seaman Jones (at the wheel), and Ordinary Seaman O'Handly appearing.
+2-1943 with Captain Schach (in his cabin when the ship was torpedoed), Mechanic W. Ofsbo (on duty in the engine room), Ordinary Seaman Jones (at the wheel), and Ordinary Seaman O'Handly appearing.

 Crew List: